rlofc/GameDevTemplates/docs/index.rst

 Built for freedom
 ~~~~~~~~~~~~~~~~~

-GDT was designed to allow easy switching between different libraries for
+GDT is designed to allow easy switching between different libraries for
 graphics, audio physics and other game backends.
 While still being work-in-progress, GDT currently supports GLFW or SDL, OpenGL,
-OpenAL and Bullet physics.
+OpenAL and Bullet, physics.
 Vulkan and Newton support is coming soon, followed
 by the yet to be chosen network backends.

 Here's how you specify a GDT application with a set of changable backends: